I AM BECK TENCH.

-In 2014, I quit my job at the museum, took a sabbatical in Ocracoke, NC, and started working independently with cultural organizations, libraries, museums, and foundations.
-My work spans digital engagement, institutional culture change, and experience design.
+In 2014, I took a sabbatical in Ocracoke, NC, and started working independently with cultural organizations, libraries, museums, and foundations.
+My work spanned digital engagement, institutional culture change, and experience design.

-In the Spring of 2015, I was a visiting lecturer in the University of Washington’s Museology Graduate Program.
+In the spring of 2015, I was a visiting lecturer in the University of Washington’s Museology Graduate Program.
 I developed and taught the course “Digital Experiments in Museums and Libraries” and also co-taught a course on “Careers and Social Capital” with Kris Morrissey.
 It was at this time that I met David Levy and began to explore research and teaching as a next step in my career.
-In the winter of 2016, I was notified of my acceptance as a PhD student.

 I welcome conversations with friends and followers and regularly have coffee or Skype chats with complete strangers who email and ask to chat.
-If you'd like to think together, send me an email or message on Twitter.
+If you'd like to think together, please send me an email.

 Beck Tench is a wife, daughter, friend, teacher, gardener, cyclist, kind stranger, and PhD student at the University of Washington Information School.
 She researches how the design of physical and digital spaces cultivates contemplative experience and practice.
 She is particularly interested in understanding how space facilitates a greater capacity for accessing personal wisdom, connecting with others through compassion and friendship, improving the quality of our lives through greater awareness of life as we’re living it, and coping with the distractions of digital culture.